boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

 ## Restarting the pool

-**IMPORTANT:** Change directories to the root of your Sufia app before executing.
+**IMPORTANT:** Change directories to the root of your Hyrax app before executing.

 You may be interested in a script to help you manage starting/stopping Resque-Pool.
 Here's a [sample from ScholarSphere](https://github.com/psu-stewardship/scholarsphere/blob/develop/script/restart_resque.sh).